 Traditionally smocked balls are made by smocking a strip of fabric and then fitting it to a foam ball.
 I tried that once but I didn't like the obvious seam where the two ends of the strip met.
 (Click here to see a photo of an ornament with an obvious seam.)
 Since 1988 I have been making my smocked ball ornaments by gathering a fabric tube onto a foam ball and then smocking "in the round".
 In 2004 I published a website (freewebs.com/bonimoo) with illustrated instructions of my method.
 By 2012 I had fine tuned many parts of my method so I decided to create an updated tutorial.
-Click on the following link, or on the photo below, to visit My Seemingly Seamless Smocked Ball Ornaments tutorial.
+Click on the following link or the photo below to visit My Seemingly Seamless Smocked Ball Ornaments tutorial.

 Below are additional notes about making seemingly seamless smocked ball ornaments.
 (Some of these notes also appear in a condensed or expanded form on the tutorial.)

 I prefer the smooth balls (expandable polystyrene) over the ones that feel like sand paper (extruded polystyrene foam) because the fabric slides more easily.

 But either works well.
 Though I have previously used 3 inch styrofoam balls I now mostly like to use 2-1/4" to 2-1/2" (55mm to 60 mm) balls.

 Woven cottons like those sold for quilting pleat very well.

 Synthetics that don't hold a crease can be more challenging so when I use them I like to gather the fabric very tightly and steam the pleats.
 Usually this is done with a steam iron but prefer to use my microwave.

 The ornaments below both have the same number of pleats but the pleats on the one on the left were steamed before I fit the fabric to the light bulb.